SNMP Information

 - Firewalls: does a firewall block the SNMP port between your macOS and the equipment?

 - Bugs in the SNMP agent on the equipment - Intermapper uses SNMP Get-Next-Requests in several places.
-We've seen certain equipment that fails when queried this way.
+We see certain equipment that fails when queried this way.

-If you're sure that you've checked all these things and you still can't get SNMP information, please get back to us at support@Intermapper.com.
-We may have some tricks up our sleeves.
-(Or we may wind up learning something!)
+If you are sure that you checked all of these things and you still cannot get SNMP information, contact us at support@Intermapper.com.
+We might have some tricks up our sleeves.
+(Or we might wind up learning something.)

 How can Intermapper query a particular MIB variable?